 The apostle had far more outstanding credentials and indications of his ministry than the false apostles.
 From this statement, he delineated how his ministry was more exceptional than the Judaizers’ because he faced extraordinary ministry hardships.

 “Labors” conveys the idea of work to the point of exhaustion (cf. Ac 20:34–35; 1 Co 4:12; 1 Th 2:9; 2 Th 3:8).
 Paul was a tentmaker or leatherworker.

 The book of Acts mentions only one beating in Philippi (Ac 16:22).
 After he wrote 2 Corinthians, Paul went to prison at Philippi (Ac 16:23-40).
 He could not count the number of times people beat him.

 in prisons more frequently,

 Paul was a prisoner frequently in Philippi, Jerusalem, Caesarea, and in Rome twice.
-The book of Acts records one imprisonment (Ac 16:23-40) up to Second Corinthians’ composition.
+The book of Acts records one imprisonment (Ac 16:23-40) up to the composition of 2 Corinthians.
 The detentions of Jerusalem, Caesarea, and Rome took place after writing.

 in deaths often.

 Acts also mentions one of Paul’s brushes with death (Ac 14:19).
 His sufferings went beyond what is recorded in Scripture, except for the more general references in 2 Corinthians.
-Much of In intensity or scope, the false apostles did not match Paul’s sufferings in service to his Lord.
+Either in intensity or scope, the false apostles did not match Paul’s sufferings in service to his Lord.